SudoMaker/Dilithium_UPS_HAT/README.md

 #### Fast battery charge
 If you are charging the battery with a high current (2A or more), and the powered SBC is running an intensive task, the board will still get overheat.
 If you choose not to use active cooling, which is fine as long as output current doesn't exceed 3A, charging current will be automatically decreased when during an overheat condition.

+### Missing battery and the blue LED
+In normal conditions, the blue LED will be blinking if no battery is connected.
+However, since it's based on a simple voltage comparator (we choose not to use a MCU, which is a big overhead and will introduce extra costs), if the output current is high, it may stop blinking.
+This won't affect normal operations.

 ## Software
 Currently closed source.
 We may choose to make them open sourced one day.